ankiitgupta7/ankiitgupta7.github.io/pages/interests.md

 tags: [Recommendations, Interests, Tools]
 ---

-My curiousity has lead me to explore many questions / concepts / phenomenon that I find fascinating.
-I am documenting few of them below.
-I will also list some of sources where you find this kind of content.
+My curiosity has led me to explore many questions/concepts/phenomena that I find fascinating.
+I am an essentially passionate coder who happened to come across neuroscience during my engineering degree.
+Studying the fundamentals of neuroscience pushed me more towards the 'why' questions.
+I find the human brain as an incredible case of complex system and evolution as a great case of simple rule resulting in unimaginable complexity.
+At the same time, I am also fascinated by other complex systems such as multiagent systems, bio-inspired intelligent systems, self-organizing systems, and cellular automata.
+I also feel excited about recent advancements in artificial intelligence, especially with recent improvements in reinforcement learning, active learning, and tranfer learning.

-Keywords: *agent-based modeling & simulation, artificial life, emergence, complex systems, multi-agent systems, self-organizing systems, collective intelligence, digital evolution, ecosystem modeling, cellular automata, consciousness*
+Keywords: *agent-based modeling & simulation, artificial life, emergence, complex systems, multi-agent systems, collective intelligence, digital evolution, self-organizing systems, ecosystem modeling, cellular automata, consciousness*

+Thoughts on -
 * *Evolution of (Self-Replicating) Intelligent (Nervous) Systems*: Is that how we came into being?
 * *Complexity and Emergent Systems*: Is that why we feel what we feel given how we are organised?
 What are the limits of our comprehensibility of emergent complex systems.
-* *Evolution of Human Cognition, Perception, and Behaviour*: What are their building blocks from an evolutionary viewpoint?
+* *Cultural Evolution*: Evolution of information(Dawkin's meme) as it is passed in person or virtually through social media.
 * *Evolution of Representational Communication & Language*: Is human language what sets us apart?
 Why is there no (documented) form of representational communication between Vervet Monkeys and Homo Sapiens?
+* *Evolution of Human Cognition, Perception, and Behaviour*: What are their building blocks from an evolutionary viewpoint?
-* *Consciousness*: What makes us conscious and what constitutes consciousness?
-Or is it just another emergent incomprehensible phenomenon as a result of complex neuronal architecture feeding on sea of sensory data?
+* *Consciousness*: Is it just another emergent incomprehensible phenomenon as a result of complex neuronal architecture feeding on sea of sensory data?
 * *Intelligence and Emotion*: Are these mere manifestation of some set of rules?
 Does physical action causes emotion or vice versa?
 * *Cellular Automata*: Is the universe a 3D Cellular Automaton with rules undiscovered until now?
 You may look for 'Game of Life' by *John Conway* and *Stephen Wolfram's* models in his 2002 publication 'A New Kind of Science' to find content to ponder on this.
 * *Intelligence (Bio-inspired) in Nature and Swarm Intelligence*